KaisenAmin/c_std/map/README.md

 ## Overview

-The Map library provides a generic implementation of a map (also known as an associative array) in C. This map is implemented as a Red-Black Tree, which is a type of self-balancing binary search tree.
+The Map library provides a generic implementation of a map (also known as an associative array).
+This map is implemented as a Red-Black Tree, which is a type of self-balancing binary search tree.
 This ensures efficient operations like insertion, deletion, and lookup, all with a time complexity of O(log n).

 ## Features